 Becoming an architecture apprentice

 If you want to become an architect, architecture apprenticeships are a different way into a career in architecture.
 They combine practical experience in an architecture practice with academic training from a university.
+You'll earn a salary and you won't pay for your academic tuition.

 As an apprentice, you’ll complete assessments during and at the end of the programme.
 These test both your academic learning and occupational competence developed during your time at work.